How does PvP Combat in Atlas work?

 *Siegers function in the opposite manner, REDUCING the Fort bonus by a flat amount per Sieger.
 This debuff stacks.

-(3) Sheer Army size plays a factor too, starting around 15% at the point where one Army is twice the size, gradually getting worse for the smaller army to around 50% when the opposing force is four times as large.
+This plays a factor too, starting around ~20% at the point where one Army is twice the size, gradually getting worse for the smaller army to around 50% when the opposing force is four times as large.

-(5) Watch out for the player's influence/team influence as it will affect the Glory you will be receiving after you attack.
-However, for No Man's Lands, the influence does not matter.
+Last but not least, Team Power will affect the Glory you will be receiving after you attack.
+However, for No Man's Lands, the this is not factored in.